Abdul Latif Sharif: Imputation for sexual abuse

 After spending only five years in prison, Sharif was released in 1989.
 He did not get deported back to Egypt despite the judge ruling in this favor.
-That same year he moved to Midland, Texas and was hired by the transnational company, Benchmark Research and Technology.
-In 1991, he was arrested for drunk driving and in 1993, he committed sexual assault again.
+That same year, he moved to Midland, Texas and was hired by the transnational company, Benchmark Research and Technology.
+In 1991, he was arrested for drunk driving, and in 1993, he committed sexual assault again.
 His fee for the defense was provided by Benchmark Research and Technology.
-He was released on parole with the condition that he never sets foot on American soil again.
+He was released on parole with the condition that he never set foot on American soil again.
 This was the prompt for him to move over to Ciudad Juárez but he still remained as an employee of Benchmark Research and Technology.

 The charges filed against him in the United States were the following: